eea/eea.rancher.catalog/templates/uns/README.md

 $ GRANT ALL PRIVILEGES ON * . * TO 'databaseUser'@'%';
 $ FLUSH PRIVILEGES;
 </pre>
-- Create 2 new service rules in load balancer specifying the application url, one with protocol http and one with protocol https.
+- Create 2 new service rules in load balancer specifying the application url (consistent with what you specified in mailservice MTP_HOST), one service rule with protocol http and one with protocol https.
 - Upgrade tomcat service adding in CATALINA_OPTS the properties cas.filter.serverName, cas.filter.domain and uns.url with the url that you specicied in previous step e.g "-Dcas.filter.serverName=uns.ewxdevel1dub.eionet.europa.eu", "-Dcas.filter.domain=uns.ewxdevel1dub.eionet.europa.eu" and "-Duns.url=https://uns.ewxdevel1dub.eionet.europa.eu/"
+  In property uns.url use https as in the example.
 - For a fully functional application the following properties in CATALINA_OPTS need to be configured with the appropriate values
 1. LDAP communication
 <pre>